 This is a micro Ethernet board no bigger than the RJ45 connector it is attached to.
 You have to wire this with jumpers or solder it to a prototyping PCB.

-We haven’t tested this one yet, but it looks like it should work.
+This board is tested and works.
 It is less expensive than the Arduino brand-name board and based on the Wiznet W5100 instead of the W5500.
-If you test this board, please let us know your results.

 This board actually works with an Arduino Nano, you can plug your Nano directly onto this board or create a stack with the matching motor shield.
 This board will work with an Uno or Mega also, but you have to connect it with jumpers.